munckymagik/x86-assembly-tutorial/README.md

 TODO explain stack address direction.

+> TODO diagram showing the argument, the BP and the data we are stepping over to get to the argument

 The thing to remember is:
 * Positive offsets reach back towards function arguments and
 * Negative offsets reach forward to local variables.

+> TODO diagram to reinforce this

+Now we reach the other half of the _stack management discipline_ - reseting the stack and returning:

 ```s
   # Return to calling code
   popl %ebp
   retl
 ```

+Because we did not allocate any local variables, the value at the top of the stack is the old address of the BP.
+We use `popl` to load it back into `%ebp` and increment `%esp` (remember addresses going up in value goes down the stack).

+Lastly, we use `retl` to return control to calling code.
+Given our new awareness of the stack, we can explain in more detail what this is doing.
+Having popped the old value of BP off the stack, the data at the top is now the address of the next instruction to execute in calling code, after it called into ours.
+What `ret` does is pop that address off of the stack and into the _instruction pointer_ register (IP).

+> TODO final diagram showing we have returned and our now unallocated stack frame for main

 ---